kittimaratana/Konnect/README.md

 - Sprint 1 - Ensuring that all data is shown properly for each page (target Thursday 21st, latest weekend)

-    - Look into Expo/React Native
+    - Look into Expo/React Native ✅

-    - Create server and deploy
+    - Create server and deploy ✅
         - Pull mock data from api as seed data
         - Populate databases
         - express project with routing

-    - Create client and deploy
+    - Create client and deploy ✅
         - folder structure, routes, pages connections

-    - Feature: Implement all backend response types
+    - Feature: Implement all backend response types  ✅
         - Implement all end points and test on Postman

     - Feature: Connect frontend pages to backend
-        - Design can be ugly, just want to ensure that all frontend pages display data from server
+        - Design can be ugly, just want to ensure that all frontend pages display data from server Working on it ✅

 - Sprint 2 - FrontEnd Design (target Thursday 28th, latest Friday)